17 dic 2025

 pip install -r requirements.txt

-At this point, you'll see how hopelessly old the git really is!
+At this point, you'll see how old the git really is!
 So...

 build